FREQUENTLY ASKED QUESTIONS

 Reseal the bucket and keep refrigerated or frozen after opening.

-Do you provide the Cookie Delivery service outside of the Vancouver BC downtown core?
+Do you provide the Cookie Delivery service outside of Metro Vancouver BC?

 Yes.
-The price per dozen is the same, but we would need to confirm the delivery charge.
+The price per dozen is the same, but we would need to confirm delivery charges, and delivery is typically overnight / next day service.

 What does "trans fat free" mean?